buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Self
 * **Duration**: 1 minute

 For the duration, you can read the thoughts of certain creatures.
 When you cast this spell and with two more Actions in each round until the spell ends, you can focus your mind on any creature that you can see within 9 meters of you.
-If the creature you chose has an Intelligence score of -3 or lower or doesn't speak any language, the creature is unaffected.
+If the creature you chose has an Intelligence score of -3 or lower or doesn' \*\*t speak any language, the creature is unaffected.

 You initially learn the surface thoughts of the creature—what is most prevalent in its mind at that moment.
-As an Action, you can either shift your attention to another creature's thoughts or attempt to probe deeper into the same creature's mind.
+As an Action, you can either shift your attention to another creature' \*\*s thoughts or attempt to probe deeper into the same creature' \*\*s mind.
 If you probe deeper, the target must make a Will Saving Throw.
 If it fails, you gain insight into its reasoning (if any), its emotional state, and something that looms large in its mind (such as a worry, love, or hatred).
 If it succeeds, the spell ends.
-In either case, the target knows that you are probing its mind, and unless you shift your attention to another creature's thoughts, the creature can use 2 Actions to make a Will Saving Throw against your spell; if it wins, the spell ends.
+In either case, the target knows that you are probing its mind, and unless you shift your attention to another creature' \*\*s thoughts, the creature can use 2 Actions to make a Will Saving Throw against your spell; if it wins, the spell ends.

 Questions verbally directed at the target creature naturally shape the course of its thoughts, so this spell is particularly effective in interrogations.

-You can also use this spell to detect the presence of thinking creatures you can't see.
+You can also use this spell to detect the presence of thinking creatures you can' \*\*t see.
 When you cast this spell or with 2 Actions during its duration, you can search for thoughts within 9 meters of you.
 The spell can penetrate barriers, but is blocked by 60 centimeters of stone, 5 centimeters of metal other than lead, or a thin sheet of lead.
-You can't detect a creature with an Intelligence of -3 or lower or one that doesn't speak any language.
-Once you detect the presence of a creature in this way, you can read its thoughts for the duration of the spell as described above, even if you can't see it, but it must still be within range.
+You can' \*\*t detect a creature with an Intelligence of -3 or lower or one that doesn' \*\*t speak any language.
+Once you detect the presence of a creature in this way, you can read its thoughts for the duration of the spell as described above, even if you can' \*\*t see it, but it must still be within range.
 While you have this spell active, you will be Distracted when casting other spells.

 ### Dimension Door